AntCMS-org/AntLoader/README.md

  - Depending on the setup, prepending AntLoader may speed up the performance of your application.
    - For example, if you are using composer's autoloader and have a lot of composer packages, that may delay the time it takes to load classes within your application.
      - In this example, the classes inside of your application will load slightly faster and classes loaded through composer will be slightly slower.
-   - Potential improvements are highly dependent on the specific application and enviroment.
+   - Potential improvements are highly dependent on the specific application and environment.
 In most situations, the difference is likely to be very minimal.

 So, we encourage you to take advantage of the classmap feature to get the best performance out of your application.

 ### Maintaining AntLoader
-AntLoader is generally hands-off, except that we highly recomend clearing out / resetting the classmap after updating your application.
+AntLoader is generally hands-off, except that we highly recommend clearing out / resetting the classmap after updating your application.
 AntLoader will **never** remove outdated classes / paths from the classmap, so never allowing it to be rebuilt can negatively affect the performance of your application if classes are renamed or moved.
 The best way to do this is simply to call the `resetClassMap` function that AntLoader provides.
 This will automatically reset the classmap for the current Cache method.

+#### Pruning the classmap
+If you have an application where the class list may periodically change, you can prune the classmap periodically to ensure it's not filling up with classes that no longer exist.
+To do so, simply call `pruneClassmap`.
+This function will return the number of pruned classes.

 ## License